stanleyrya/CS326-Team-Rocket/README.md

 stop: `/usr/local/var/postgres stop -s -m fast`

 ##Initializing the Database
 1. Now we are going to create the database for the application!
-`psql`
+Either start the application and press 'Open psql', or type in `psql` if you installed with Terminal.
+Enter these commands to psql:
 yourusername=# `create user student createdb createuser password 'student';`
 yourusername=# `\q`
 2. Now you are ready to initialize the database.
 Head to /sessions/lib/db and run the database initialization script.
 Make sure it is an executable before running.